-Asset allocation describes the share of
+Asset allocation describes the share of investments in specific assets.

 #1 Aligned with E/S characteristics includes a minimum of 90% of the Fund's investments will be in companies who meet the characteristics promoted by the Fund and can evidence good governance practices in accordance with the Investment Manager's policy on good governance, as outlined above.